Curriculum Provision at Willowbrook Primary School

 As part of but not exclusive to the curriculum, Willowbrook Primary School actively promotes opportunities and experiences our children will remember for a lifetime.

-The following website links from the Department of Education (DfE) may provide you with more information in regards to the Early Years Foundation Stage(EYFS), The school curriculum and the primary subjects within this.
+The following website links from the Department of Education (DfE) may provide you with more information in regards to the Early Years Foundation Stage(EYFS), The school curriculum and the primary subjects within this

 In English we will teach pupils to speak and write fluently so that they can communicate their ideas and emotions to others; through their reading and listening, others can communicate with them.
+All children engage in a daily literacy skills session where they develop their reading and comprehension skills in addition to developing a command of all aspects of the English language.

 Spoken language- Spoken language underpins the development of reading and writing.
 The quality and variety of language that pupils hear and speak are vital for developing their vocabulary and grammar and their understanding for reading and writing.
 At Willowbrook, we do this through discussion of books, role play and hot seating; discussions of work whilst peer assessing writing; and debating topical issues.